DARPA-CRITICALMAAS/schemas/ta1/README.md

 TA1 output schemas are defined in the [TA1 output JSONSchema](output-schemas.json) file.

-For expediency, the JSON schema was compiled using [`pydantic`](https://docs.pydantic.dev/latest/) model builder in Python, which provides a terse API.
+The JSON schemas were compiled using [`pydantic`](https://docs.pydantic.dev/latest/) model builder in Python, which provides a terse API.
 This also allows an entity-relationship diagram to be generated.

 ![TA1 output schema summary](output-schemas.png)